 Writing in MLA Format is a challenging task for middle school and high school students.
 Even with MLA style guides and cheat sheets, it can still feel like learning a new language.
-When exploring how to teach MLA Format, I’ve learned to treat it as if it were a new language.
+When exploring how to teach MLA Format, I’ve learned to actually treat it as if it were a new language.
 I want my students to become “fluent” so that they can read and write MLA citations effortlessly.
-In this blog post, I’ll show you a fun and easy way to teach MLA citations in your classroom.
+In this blog post, I’ll show you an easy and engaging way to teach MLA citations in your classroom.

 What is the Latest Version of MLA?